syamfarh/tp/docs/UserGuide.md

 #### Precise expected outcome on success:

-* Message shown to the user:
+* You should see this message:
   ```
   Opened help window.
   ```